-Who needs a flight attendant resume?
+- What should a flight attendant put on their resume?

-There are two recruits who checks your flight attendant resume.
+Two recruits check your flight attendant resume.

 Specialist recruitment agencies advertise roles on behalf of major commercial and budget airlines from across the globe.
 Providers of training courses often have close links to recruitment agencies and airlines, which can be helpful.